httpland/http-utils/README.md

 ## isRequest

-Whether the value is `Request` or not.
+Whether the input is `Request` or not.

 ```ts
 import { isRequest } from "https://deno.land/x/http_utils@$VERSION/mod.ts";